carlyrichmond/rum-record-store/README.md

 cd apps/record-store-server-java

-// Option 1: OTel
+// Option 1: EDOT Java
-// Ensure you have the required env variables as commented in the script cd apps/record-store-server-java
+// Ensure you have the required env variables as presented in .env-example
-./run-with-otel.sh
+// Docker installation required cd apps/record-store-server-java
+./run-with-elastic-otel-distro-agent.sh

 // Option 2: Elastic APM Agent
 // Ensure you have the required env variables as commented in the script